arclanguage/anarki/README.markdown

-Anarki: a publicly modifiable fork of PG's and RTM's Arc Lisp (http://www.paulgraham.com/arc.html)
+Anarki: a publicly modifiable 'wiki-like' fork of PG's and RTM's Arc Lisp (http://www.paulgraham.com/arc.html)

+The intention is to be extremely permissive in accepting patches.
+For commit privileges, just submit your first pull request or ask on http://arclanguage.org/forum.

 To run, install Racket from http://racket-lang.org, then: